FAQ for health authorities on learning health systems

 This approach has many possible benefits (1):

-- Optimize the use of knowledge and evidence for decision making
+- Optimized the use of knowledge and evidence for decision making

 (1) Learning Healthcare System.
 Retrieved Feb 1, 2023 from https://learninghealthcareproject.org/background/learning-healthcare-system/